vishalkumar4mba/Development/README.md

 # Getting Started

 Welcome to your new project Dev CI CD.
-Demo
+Demo-2

 It contains these folders and files, following our recommended project layout: